 Our core values of respect, stewardship, collaboration and social justice define how we provide service.
 We welcome collaborative partnerships that strengthen our ability to serve the common good, which is realized when economic, political and social conditions protect the fundamental rights of all persons, thus extending the healing mission of Jesus Christ.
 The PeaceHealth vision, “Every person receives safe, compassionate care, every time, every touch," guides what we do.
 We invite our caregivers and community partners to participate in fulfilling the following commitments, which flow from our core values.

 Safe, Quality Health Care

 PeaceHealth seeks to promote personal and community health by providing accessible, patient-centered, seamless care from the best employees and clinicians.
-Our ability to carry out our mission rests largely on relationships with others: health care providers, community and physician organizations, laboratories, government agencies, employers, health plans and individuals.
+Our ability to carry out our Mission rests largely on relationships with others, including healthcare providers, community and physician organizations, laboratories, government agencies, employers, health plans and individuals.
 These collaborations require a high level of trust, transparency and commitment to continuous improvement.

 Social Responsibility and Spiritual Care

-Access to essential health care is a fundamental right.
-PeaceHealth champions the wellbeing of all persons without regard to age, gender, health status, creed, sexual orientation, culture, race, ethnicity, or economic, immigration, or employment status.
+Access to essential healthcare is a fundamental right.
+PeaceHealth champions the well-being of all persons without regard to age, race, color, creed, national origin, marital status, sexual orientation, gender identity or expression, ethnicity, disability or military status.

 Stewardship of Resources